tjtanjin/aiforsea_grab/README.md

 Following which, pass the processed file into the model prediction file and the results should be appended as a new 'labels' column and saved to a final_results csv file.

+*Note: For attempts to run through every single file, you might encounter 'file not found' errors as I have left out the original features and labels file provided for this competition.
+Kindly include those files to run everything successfully.*

 ## Conclusion
 To sum up my experience, this has been a very interesting competition for me.
 While I have used csv file for machine learning before, this was the first time I received a dataset with multiple rows of features across time for each ID.
 While I was unable to produce anything impressive for this competition, it had still been a very enjoyable learning experience.
 In future when I have more free time, I would certainly wish to explore other ways of processing the data as well as try out other algorithms!